Government Operations

 Recovery Communications

-Short-term funds to support ongoing pandemic communications in 2021, as well as supporting outreach and public engagement efforts for the development of the Resilient Recovery Plan.
+ARPA funds were used to support ongoing pandemic communications in 2021, as well as public outreach and engagement for the development of the Resilient Recovery Plan.

 Complete